Sharding recommendations¶

 Ingestion throughput typically varies on: data volume, individual payload sizes, batch insert size, and the hardware.
 In particular: using solid-state drives (SSDs) instead of hard-disk drives (HDDs) can massively increase ingestion throughput.

-It’s a good idea to benchmark your particular setup so as to find the sweet spot.
+We recommend to benchmark your particular ingest workload to find the sweet spot.